Frequently Asked Questions

 Q12.
 At what age do you release your kittens to their new homes?

 A12.
-Kittens leave my home generally at about 10-
+Kittens leave my home generally at about 12 weeks of age.
+They are health checked at 11-

 Q13.
 How often do you photograph your kittens?